 PetHonesty Calming Hemp Chews

 PetHonesty’s Calming Hemp Chews are made in the USA with high-quality, all-natural ingredients like organic chamomile, valerian root, passion flower, L-tryptophan, and hemp oil.
-These ingredients work together to help anxious dogs feel less stressed, and they can even help calm motion sickness when riding in a car.
+These ingredients work together to help anxious dogs feel less stressed, and they can even help with motion sickness when riding in a car.

 So, What Should I Look for When Choosing Calming Treats for Dogs?